johnpuddephatt/stgeorges/_stories/wellbeing.md

 ---
 Ian started coming along to the chair exercise classes at St George’s after experiencing a few problems resulting from a health condition.

-He attends the pelvic floor and posture exercises that are part of the class have led to a significant improvement for him.
+He finds the pelvic floor and posture exercises that are part of the class have led to a significant improvement for him.

 Ian is like many of our community members in that he’s seen a big social benefit to coming to St George’s, even though that wasn’t what brought him here.